aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 ### Compute Environments and Security Groups

-Compute Environments now implement the IConnectable interface, which means you can use connections on other CDK resources to manipulate the security groups and allow access.
+Compute Environments implement the `IConnectable` interface, which means you can use connections on other CDK resources to manipulate the security groups and allow access.

 For example, allowing Compute Environments to access an EFS filesystem: